Hello!

 $1.25 million

-Global collaborations require a research commitment to ‘carry one’s weight’, which with your support, we can fund to ensure Australian kids receive access to world-leading research.
+Global collaborations require a research commitment to ‘carry one’s weight’, which with your support, we have funded to ensure Australian kids receive access to world-leading research.
 We currently have strong relationships with DFKZ in Germany, Sick Kids in Toronto, St. Jude’s in Memphis, Cambridge Oncology in the UK and Stanford University.

-To get these projects off the ground, we’re asking you for a $100,000 pledge over the next five years to help invest in these critical projects.
+To keep funding these projects we’re asking for $100,000 pledge over the next five years.

 Your generous donation will make you an integral part of brain cancer research.
 And ultimately, part of the cure.